Team B: Creation

 It was the third team, chaired by Harvard University professor Richard Pipes, that ultimately received the most publicity.
 It is now referred to as Team B.

 Members

 PFIAB's Team B was headed by Richard Pipes, a Harvard historian and specialist in Russian history.
 Team B's members included Daniel O. Graham, Thomas Wolf, John Vogt, and William Van Cleave.
 Advisers included Foy D. Kohler, Seymour Weiss, Jasper Welch, Paul Wolfowitz, and Paul Nitze, who had been instrumental in the creation of the Committee on the Present Danger (CPD) in 1950.
 Its objectives were to raise awareness about the Soviets' alleged nuclear dominance and to pressure American leaders to close the missile gap.

+Team B's work continued into the 1990s, with an influential report led by Michael D. Griffin being published by the Heritage Foundation.
+The report proposed a space-based ballistic missile shield and recommended the U.S. terminate the Anti-Ballistic Missile Treaty.
+George W. Bush left the ABMT in 2001, and other recommendations were put into practice with Griffin's Space Development Agency and the Golden Dome (missile defense system).